etwk/blog/content/lists/books.md

 ### Ukraine
 - [ ] The Harvest of Sorrow: Soviet Collectivization and the Terror-Famine
-- [ ] Red Famine: Stalin's War on Ukraine
+- [ ] Red Famine: Stalin's War on Ukraine #must
-- [ ] The Showman: Inside the Invasion That Shook the World and Made a Leader of Volodymyr Zelensky #must
+- [x] The Showman: Inside the Invasion That Shook the World and Made a Leader of Volodymyr Zelensky #must
 - [ ] The Russo-Ukrainian War: The Return of History
+- [ ] The Gates of Europe: A History of Ukraine
+- [ ] The Ukrainian Night: An Intimate History of Revolution #must
+- [ ] Harvest of Despair: Life and Death in Ukraine Under Nazi Rule

 ### USA
 - [ ] 此心安處：美國十年